The black-legged tick is on the move.

 Is there any progress on a vaccine for Lyme disease?

 The FDA in July 2017 gave "fast-track" approval to French biotech company Valneva to test potential Lyme disease vaccine VLA15 on adults in the U.S. and Europe.
-Data from the first phase are expected to be released soon, and then the second phase will begin.
+The vaccine is currently in the second phase of development.

 What if a tick bites my dog?